Texas Global Publication Fund

-- Christopher Long, Martin S. Kermacy Centennial Professor, School of Architecture, "The New Space: Movement and Experience in Viennese Modern Architecture."
-Kant Books, Czechia
+Christopher Long, Martin S. Kermacy Centennial Professor, School of Architecture, "The New Space: Movement and Experience in Viennese Modern Architecture," to be published in Czech by Kant Books, Czechia

-- Robin Moore, Professor, Butler School of Music, College of Fine Arts, "Music and Revolution: Cultural Change in Socialist Cuba."
-Trilce Ediciones, Mexico
+Robin Moore, Professor, Butler School of Music, College of Fine Arts, "Music and Revolution: Cultural Change in Socialist Cuba," to be published in Spanish by Trilce Ediciones, Mexico

-- Gabriela Polit, Spanish and Portuguese, College of Liberal Arts, "Contar Historias.
-Escritura creativa en el aula."
-Tower Books, an Imprint of The University of Texas Press, USA
+Gabriela Polit, Spanish and Portuguese, College of Liberal Arts, "Contar Historias.
+Escritura creativa en el aula," to be published in Spanish by Tower Books, an Imprint of The University of Texas Press, USA